OFS/linux-dfl/Documentation/fpga/dfl.rst

 The functional register set for FIU and AFU, is named as Header Register Set, e.g. FME Header Register Set, and the one for Private Feature, is named as Feature Register Set, e.g. FME Partial Reconfiguration Feature Register Set.

+Each FIU, AFU and Private Feature could have its own set of child DFH's of the type, interface.
+These interface DFHs indicate IP blocks that could be reused in any FIU, AFU or Private Feature.
+The intent is that the specific driver for any FIU, AFU or Private Feature could reuse shared code for accessing the IP associated with the interface DFH.
+The DFL bus enumeration code ignores these DFH types except for the calculation of the size of a  FIU, AFU or Private Feature.

 This Device Feature List provides a way of linking features together, it's convenient for software to locate each feature by walking through this list,